The process of gathering content from clients is a bottleneck for almost every web agency.

 Now it’s like a checklist that your client can follow to make sure they have provided everything.
 It’s much easier for them, which makes it more likely that they’ll complete it on time.

-Tip: To save your own time, reuse sections from one client to the next.
+PRO TIP: To save your own time, reuse sections from one client to the next.
 Contact pages often need similar information, so you can simply copy that part to your next client.
 The same goes for typical header layouts.

-Help them out
+Help your clients out

 Our clients usually don’t have the same ability to visualize the final product like we do.
 Even during the first meeting, we can start to form a picture of what their website might look like based on what they are telling us and what kind of business they have.